 - English as a Second Language (ESL) classes and citizenship instruction

 Jefferson County Services

 The Refugee Elder program is currently only in KRM’s main Louisville office.
 Services are available to all Jefferson County refugees ages 60 and older—not only KRM clients.
-We invite you to stay connected to the Refugee Elder Program’s social media pages:
+We invite you to stay connected to the Refugee Elder Program’s on Facebook.

 To contact KRM’s Elder Program staff, please see the staff page.

 You must be logged in to post a comment.